A day in the life: Vegan Entrepreneur Edition

 Are your yoga pants sustainable?

 9:38 – Figure I might as well catch the 10 AM yoga class before sitting down to work.
-Good thing I’m already wearing my sustainable cotton stretch pants made using ethical dyes and assembled by fairies in a solar-powered factory in the heart of an old-growth forest.
+Good thing I’m already wearing my sustainable cotton stretch pants made using ethical dyes and assembled by fairies in a solar-powered factory in a naturally-occurring clearing at the heart of an old-growth forest.

 12:07 – Respond to comments on Instagram – one emoji each.
 I’m way to busy to use actual words.
 But I have to engage my adoring audience.
-Thus: “clapping hands” emojis for all. #timemanagement
+Thus: either “clapping hands” or “prayer hands” emojis for all. #timemanagement

 12:40 – Watch a few inspirational videos on YouTube and think about how I really should polish my mission statement.
 Head to the unisex bathroom to do some affirmations in front of the mirror. #purposedriven